Cybersecurity Summit: Africa

 Femi Olofintila M, Cyber Risk, Compliance and Data Privacy SME, Reliance Home Comfort

-Sodiq Bello, CISO, Lotus Bank
+Sodiq Bello, CISO and DPO, Lotus Bank

-Abumere Igboa, CISO/DPO, Stanbic IBTC
+Abumere Igboa, CISO and DPO, Stanbic IBTC PLC

 12:50 PM - 1:00 PM SAST